avarga/tkpath/doc/README.txt

    WinXP: GDI+.
 On pre XP systems it should be possible to get the gdiplus.dll to make it work.
 Maybe there is also an issue with the MSCRT.LIB.

-   Win32: GDI.
-Features like opacity and antialiasing are missing here.

  o Known issues:

-   - Any changes made to a style object or a gradient object is not directly noticable to a canvas item.
-Some kind of notifier is needed here.

    - Avoid using the canvas scale command on paths containing arc instructions since an arc cannot generally be scaled and still be an arc.